-Riviera Beach City Manager fired
+Riviera Beach city manager fired

 More >>

-Riviera Beach City Manager Jonathan Evans is fired, council members voted 3-2 for his removal.
+Riviera Beach City Manager Jonathan Evans was fired Wednesday night after council members voted 3-2 for his removal.

 Councilman Terence Davis, who filed the motion to remove Evans for cause, told the other members of City Council that there were multiple reasons but would name them publicly.
 Davis said his job is to protect the city not the city manager.